out0/datalink/README.md

 ### This is still an on-going project

 #### Datalink provides fast dual easy client-server connection between two terminals A <------> B

-#### The idea is simple: declare one side as server and another side as client.
+The idea is simple: declare one side as server and another side as client.
 The link is going to keep the connection and re-connect if it fails, automatically.

+All data is transmited using uint8_t format, equivalent to an unsigned byte, which means that any connection that can handle a stream of bytes (all connections in the world?) may support the datalink payload.

+Python to C++ binding is also performed on byte array level.
+Python np array, string or any type of data is converted into bytes to be sent through the link.
+To avoid memory leaking, the python interpreter is responsible for handling the buffer data.
+We're allocating a new buffer for every message, since we understand that this is much more reliable.

+In a pure TCP local connection, we've achieved 5 Gb/s in C++ and ~4.3 Gb/s in Python which are close numbers.

 Server example in C++ (sending as much data as possible):